agongi/study/java/garbage-collection/README.md

 ## Garbage Collection
-Java fundamental of Garbage Collection (GC)

-> GC finds garbage in heap and removes it for returning memory into heap again.
+GC finds garbage in heap and removes it for returning memory into heap again.

 ```
 ㅁ Author: suktae.choi